refinedev/refine/documentation/tutorial/essentials/data-fetching/listing-data/index.md

 Our fake API has `products` entity and expects us to list records using the `/products` endpoint.
 So, we'll be using the `resource`, `pagination`, `sorters` and `filters` properties to make our request.

-To make the implementation process easier, first we'll be implementing the `getList` method without pagination, sorting and filtering.
-Then, we'll be adding pagination, sorting and filtering to our implementation.
+To make the implementation process easier, we'll start by implementing the `getList` method without pagination, sorting, or filtering, and then gradually add these features to our implementation.

 Try to add the following lines to your `src/data-provider.ts` file: